pasoev/Scaffold/README.md

 A simple game framework with the basic functionality like managing states, loading images, handling input and basic structures.

-Currently the projects is in the form of an app rather than in the form of a library.
+Currently the project is in the form of an app rather than in the form of a library.

 Dependencies